Advanced search

 Headache

-Dizziness, Dyskinesia, Psychomotor hyperactivity, Somnolence
+Tremor**, Somnolence, Dizziness, Dyskinesia, Psychomotor hyperactivity

-Sedation, Tremor#, Akathisia***
+Sedation, Akathisia***

-Convulsions, Choreoathetoid movements, Reversible ischaemic neurological deficit, Neuroleptic malignant syndrome (NMS; Reports were poorly documented, and, in most cases, patients were also receiving other medicinal products, so the role of methylphenidate is unclear).
+Convulsions, Choreoathet oid movements, Reversible ischaemic neurological deficit, Neuroleptic malignant syndrome (NMS; Reports were poorly documented and in most cases, patients were also receiving other medicinal products, so the role of methylpheni date is unclear).

 Eye disorders

-Diplopia, Blurred vision#
+Diplopia, Blurred vision

 Difficulties in visual accommodation, Mydriasis, Visual disturbance